Palestinians flee northern Gaza after Israel orders 1 million to evacuate as ground attack looms

 The Gaza Health Ministry said Friday that roughly 1,800 people have been killed in the territory — more than half of them under the age of 18, or women.
 Hamas' assault last Saturday killed more than 1,300 Israelis, most of whom were civilians, and roughly 1,500 Hamas militants were killed during the fighting, the Israeli government said.

-Weekly Muslim prayers brought protests across the Middle East, and tensions ran high in Jerusalem's Old City.
-The Islamic endowment that manages a flashpoint holy site in the city, the Al-Aqsa Mosque compound, said Israeli authorities barred all Palestinian men under the age of 50 from entering.

-Israel has bombarded Gaza round-the-clock since Hamas' attack, in which its fighters massacred hundreds in southern Israel and snatched some 150 people to Gaza as hostages.
+Israel's raid was the first word of troops entering Gaza since Israel launched its round-the-clock bombardment in retaliation for Hamas' attack, in which militant fighters massacred hundreds in southern Israel and snatched some 150 people to Gaza as hostages.

+A military spokesman said that after Israeli ground troops conducted their raids in Gaza on Friday, they then left.
+The moves did not appear to be the beginning of an expected ground invasion.
+But the evacuation order was taken as a a further signal of an already expected Israeli ground offensive, though no such decision has been announced.
+Israel has been massing troops along the Gaza border.

 Hamas said Israel’s airstrikes killed 13 of the hostages in the past day.
 It said the dead included foreigners but did not give their nationalities.

 Israeli military spokesperson Rear Adm.
-Daniel Hagari denied that, telling Al-Jazeera Arabic that “we have our own information and do not believe the lies of Hamas.”
+Daniel Hagari denied the claim, telling Al-Jazeera Arabic, “We have our own information.”

-Israel said Thursday it would allow no supplies into Gaza until Hamas frees the hostages.

 ISRAEL URGES MASS EVACUATION OF GAZA CIVILIANS